Real Talk on Pipelines

-Dr. Ted Auch, Great Lakes Program Coordinator
+Dr. Ted Auch, Midwest Program Director

 Ted’s primary responsibilities include photographing, mapping, and bringing to light data gaps associated with the waste, water, and land-use footprint of the unconventional oil and gas build-out across the Midwest/Great Lakes region of North America.
 Ted’s primary interests include frac sand mining, watershed security/resilience, the food-energy nexus, and oil and gas waste production, transport, and disposal.